transloadit/uppy/website/src/docs/webcam.md

 ### `target: null`

-DOM element, CSS selector, or plugin to mount the webcam into.
+DOM element, CSS selector, or plugin to mount Webcam into.

 ### `countdown: false`